rebelsky/sams-assorted-musings-reflections/prereg-2017S.md

 in enough of a lock-step that the students don't really have to make choices [4].
 Some have students bid on classes, using some fixed set of fictitious resources [5,6].
-Some require students to find faculty members to sign them in to courses [7].
+Some require students to find faculty members to sign them in to courses.

 And then there's Grinnell's system.
 We let students enroll in whatever courses they want, and let the courses over-enroll.
 Then, at the end,